 Design for Water and Forest Urbanisms

-It costs more to live in Mukuru than Kilimani!
-On the one hand, property agency Knight Frank pits Nairobi as one of the continents leading destination for real estate investment.
-On the other hand statistics by the Kenya National Bureau of Statistics[1] indicates that nearly 70% of Nairobians live in single roomed housing often irregularly … Continue reading Nairobi’s Paradox: Do Informal Settlements provide UNAFFORDABLE Housing?
+Housing costs more to live in Mukuru than Kilimani!
+On the one hand, property agency Knight Frank pits Nairobi as one of the continent's leading destinations for real estate investment.
+On the other hand statistics by the Kenya National Bureau of Statistics[1] indicate that nearly 70% of Nairobians live in single-roomed housing often irregularly constructed … Continue reading Nairobi’s Paradox: Do Informal Settlements Provide UNAFFORDABLE Housing?

 World Cities Day Nairobi: Urban Dialogue and 6 Urban Planning Resolutions